|

 It must be determined that a technical overpayment has occurred when the aid paid to a client is due to ALL FOUR OF THE FOLLOWING CONDITIONS:

-- The client failed to meet a condition of eligibility, e.g., cooperating with the DA, applying for UIB, applying for SSNs, etc.]
+- The client failed to meet a condition of eligibility (e.g., cooperating with the District Attorney (DA), applying for UIB, applying for SSNs, etc.).

 - The amount of aid paid would have been the same had the eligibility condition been met.

-- The client's failure was because the EW’s error in not advising the client what was required or a State Agency (e.g., EDD) failed to notify the EW that the client had failed to meet a condition of eligibility.
+- The client's failure was because the Social Services Benefits Specialist (SSBS)'s error in not advising the client what was required or a State Agency (e.g., EDD) failed to notify the SSBS that the client had failed to meet a condition of eligibility.

 - The error is discovered, an overpayment is being calculated, or the technical overpayment is being recouped on or after January 1, 1985.

-For purposes of this section, “EW Error” is the EW's failure to inform a client that he/she must perform an act which constitutes a condition of eligibility.
+For purposes of this section, “SSBS error” is the SSBS's failure to inform a client that they must perform an act which constitutes a condition of eligibility.

 State Agency Error

-For purposes of this section, “state agency error” is the state agency's failure to promptly notify the EW that the client does not, or no longer, meets a condition of eligibility.
+For purposes of this section, “state agency error” is the state agency's failure to promptly notify the SSBS that the client does not, or no longer, meets a condition of eligibility.

 Client Error